-- 1. The member is notified of the complaint or allegation in the manner described under Article 14.02.
+- 1. The member is notified of the complaint or allegation in the manner described under Article 7.02.
 The member shall also be notified of the employee interview and shall have at least five (5) working days to prepare for the interview and arrange for union representation.
 The name of the investigator will be identified in the notification.
 In no case shall the investigating officer be in the member's chain of command with the exception of DOT/PF in which case the investigative officer will not be the member's direct supervisor. - 2.
 The member shall be presumed innocent until proven guilty and the burden of proof shall be on the Employer. - 3.
 The member shall cooperate during any investigative process and, when requested by the investigator, will furnish information or give statements. - 4.
 The member may be accompanied by no more than two (2) representatives at the employee interview.
 One (1) Association representative to be identified by the Association at the start of the interview) shall be allowed to cross-examine the member at the close of the interview with right of reexamination by Management following the Association questioning.
 The interview will be recorded.
 Questioning shall be conducted in not more than one-half (1/2) hour segments for no more than four (4) hours per day.
 Each one-half (1/2) hour segment shall be followed by a one-half (1/2) hour rest period.
-The rest period may be waived by the member. - 5.
-A member shall be required to answer only those questions specifically related to the member's duties and responsibilities within the scope of his/her employment and pertaining to the investigation. - 6.
+The rest period may be waived by the member.

+- 5. A member shall be required to answer only those questions specifically related to the member's duties and responsibilities within the scope of his/her employment and pertaining to the investigation. - 6.
 A member's immediate family shall not be interviewed unless parties to the complaint, or at the specific request of the member. - 7.
 There shall be no off-the-record questions asked of the member. - 8.
 Submission to a polygraph examination or other lie detecting devices shall not be mandatory.
 Refusal to submit to such examination shall not be grounds for disciplinary action. - 9.
 If, during an investigation, the Employer determines it is necessary to relieve a member of regularly assigned duties, the member may be temporarily reassigned to "administrative" duties or placed on administrative leave with full pay, benefits and retention of his/her classification until the investigation has been concluded and a course of action determined.
 This temporary reassignment shall not be considered as a disciplinary measure.

-The placement of a member on administrative leave under this provision shall not exceed thirty (30) working days unless an extension is agreed to between PSEA and the Employer.
-The parties agree that the thirty (30) working day period shall be tolled where the Administrative Investigation is being held in abeyance and also during periods of personal leave.
+The placement of a member on administrative leave under this provision shall not exceed seventy-five (75) calendar days unless an extension is agreed to between PSEA and the Employer.
+If administrative leave extends beyond seventy-five (75) calendar days, the employer shall pay all premium pays, shift differentials and the average overtime.
+The parties agree that the seventy-five (75) calendar day period shall be tolled where the Administrative Investigation is being held in abeyance and also during periods of personal leave.
+The Department shall update the Association at the conclusion of the 75 calendar days of Administrative Leave and every thirty (30) calendar days thereafter as to the progress of the Administrative Investigation.